plewis/plewis.github.io/phylogenetics/simulation.md

 ### Using seq-gen

-You should be in the _simlab_ directory now where your _seq-gen_ executable is located.
+Return to the _simlab_ directory now, where your _seq-gen_ executable is located.

 Using nano, create a file named _tree.txt_ that contains the following single line: